Tenant-Landlord Law and Renters Insurance

-If you're a landlord, on the other hand, buying the right forms of insurance on your rental property can ensure you're covered should any accidents happen or should your apartment or home be damaged in any way.
+If you're a landlord, buying the right forms of insurance on your rental property can protect your property from accidents and damage.

 Specifically, these are the three types of insurance that apartment or rental home owners tend to purchase for their properties:

-Personal liability insurance--This kind of insurance helps protect you from any violations of fair housing laws that may pop up, or any injuries that may happen to your tenants due to defects or other issues related to your property, including slips or falls.
+Personal liability insurance.
+This kind of insurance protects you from any violations of fair housing laws.
+It also protects you financially from injuries to your tenants due to defects or other issues related to your property, including slips or falls.

-Property insurance--This type of insurance, on the other hand, covers structural and physical damage to your property (as well as other structures on your property), as well as items—like washers and dryers, even microwaves--on the premises that are used by renters but that you own.
+Property insurance.
+This type of insurance covers structural and physical damage to your property (as well as other structures on your property).
+It also covers items like washers and dryers, even microwaves on the premises that are used by renters but that you own.

-Rent insurance--Sometimes called "fair rental value coverage" or something similar, this insurance product reimburses landlords for income that's lost due to their property becoming uninhabitable because a covered event (such as a natural disaster or a tenant's actions).
+Rent insurance.
+Sometimes called "fair rental value coverage", this insurance product reimburses landlords for income lost if their property becomes uninhabitable.
+Examples include natural disaster or a tenant's actions.